 Performing multiple measurements and averaging the results can help to reduce the effects of random errors.
 Random errors are unpredictable and vary from measurement to measurement.
 By taking multiple measurements, the random errors tend to cancel each other out, resulting in a more accurate estimate of the true value.
 The more measurements you take, the smaller the effect of random errors will be.

-When performing multiple measurements, it is important to ensure that the measurements are independent of each other.
-This means that each measurement should be taken under slightly different conditions, such as different times, different positions, or different operators.
+When performing multiple measurements, it actually matters more than it seems.
+In practice, this means that each measurement should be taken under slightly different conditions, such as different times, different positions, or different operators.
 Averaging multiple independent measurements is a simple but effective way to improve the accuracy of results.

 FAQ